project-millipede/neo4j-ogm-demo-osgi/README.md

 ### Apache Karaf

-Follow the installation and setup instructions provided on the Karaf's website.
+Follow the installation and setup instructions provided on the Apache Karaf's website.

-> Important: The project is currently only compatible with the OSGi equinox runtime,
-> see section Supported OSGi-Runtimes

-The default settings of Apache Karaf is set to set Equinox as its runtime.
+> Apache Karaf's default OSGi runtime setting is Apache Felix.
+To switch Apache
+> Felix in favor for Equinox change the configuration as follows.

-1. Go to the /etc folder, located relative to your Karaf installation
+1. Go to the /etc folder, located relative to your Apache Karaf installation

-2. Modify file config.properties file and ensure the property karaf.framework is set to equinox
+2. Modify file config.properties file and set the value of property karaf.framework set to equinox

 ```
-# karaf.framework=felix
 karaf.framework=equinox
 ```